 Excellent facilities and learning resources

-Teaching on the course is via a combination of lectures, laboratory work, tutorials, workshops and practical sessions, combined with your own research using our library and the web.
+Teaching on the course is via a combination of lectures, laboratory work, tutorials, workshops, practical sessions, and online activities combined with your own research using our library and the web.
 You will spend one full day at Liverpool John Moores University per week, plus a few occasional additional days (in particular there is a 4 day surveying field course at level 5).
 You will also be expected to spend time in private study, and in integrating your theory with practical knowledge through your work place.

 In addition to the excellent facilities and learning resources, you'll get support on both sides of the learning experience, havng dedicated workplace based LJMU trained mentors and from university tutors to provide developmental and pastoral support.